 On paper, cross-functional teams seem like a good idea.
 They ostensibly allow a company to make the most of its workers.
 However, when Behnam Tabrizi surveyed 95 cross-functional teams for a Harvard Business Review piece, he discovered that a whopping 75% of the teams were dysfunctional.

-Tabrizi used five criteria for measuring a team’s dysfunctionality:
+Tabrizi used 5 criteria for measuring a team’s dysfunction:

-Dysfunctional teams all failed at least three of these criteria.
+Dysfunctional teams all failed at least 3 of these criteria.

 Tabrizi explained it this way: